niharika2810/MovieTray/README.md

 # MovieTray

-An application build to play around JetPack components.
+An application built to play around JetPack components.

 # Introduction
 This App connects with [MovieDB API](https://developers.themoviedb.org/3/getting-started/introduction) and contains Popular and TopRated Movies.